Aunt Vadge: strange little sore under my urethra won’t go away

 Going forward

-You’ve had quite a lot of medicine, so you’re doing the right thing by chowing down on kefir and probiotics.
-Go as hypoallergenic as you can with everything that comes into contact with your vagina, including being careful about what you have on your hands when you touch yourself.
-Also, make sure your toilet paper is also not causing an issue.
-You can quickly end up with an ongoing problem from toilet paper (non-specific urethritis and other irritations).
+You’ve had a lot of medicine, so you’re doing the right thing loading up on kefir and probiotics.
+Go as low-irritant as you can with everything that touches your vulva, including whatever is on your hands when you touch yourself, and check that your toilet paper isn’t part of the problem, which can quietly drive non-specific urethritis and similar irritations.

 Warmest regards,